ruda328/iRuda-BOT-issues/README.md

 # iRuda-BOT-issues
-Report issues of iRuda BOT
+Report issues from iRuda BOT

 [#] If you want to view form of the issue report, read report-form.
 [#] You can report the issue at "Issues".